 Do you see your heart as precious?

-Check out A Proverb A Day, the ebook is now available for pre-order.
+Check out A Proverb A Day, available on Amazon.

 Disclosure: some links in this post are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.